ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/ActivityIndicator.rst

 Properties
 ----------

--  :ref:`running <sdk_ubuntu_components_activityindicator_running-prop>`
-   : bool
+-  :ref:`running <sdk_ubuntu_components_activityindicator_running>` : bool

 Detailed Description
 --------------------

 Note: for time consuming JavaScript operations use `WorkerScript </sdk/apps/qml/QtQuick/qtquick-threading-example/#workerscript>`_ , otherwise no UI interaction will be possible and the ActicityIndicator animation will freeze.

 Example: